Skip to main content

 Our goal is to use ecosystem management concepts such as "place-based management" to bring together diverse interests to develop flexible, innovative strategies to address local upland invasive plant management issues.

-During its two decades of operation, the Uplands Invasive Plant Management Program has conducted 2,000 invasive plant control operations targeting 2.7 million acres.
-The program has assisted land managers on 700 federal, state, and county-managed natural areas that comprise over 10 million acres, or 90 percent of public conservation land in the state.
+Since its establishment in 1997, the Upland Invasive Plant Management Program has conducted thousands of invasive plant control operations targeting millions of acres.
+The program has assisted land managers on hundreds of federal, state, and county-managed natural areas that comprise over 10 million acres, or 90 percent of public conservation land in the state.

 Before (above) and after (below) treatment to restore native plant communities from Old World Climbing Fern: